Nytelife26/transparency/views/critical/society/colour-blindness.md

 This, however, is not the aim of colourblindness at all: it is not an immediate-effect attempt at curing the world of its current ignorance, it is an ideology designed to be sought after in the long term.
-It does not call for immediate failure to acknowledge anything in regards to such categories, instead it seeks to achieve a societal system in which all is fair and equal in regards to any human irrespective of which categories the individual belong to.
+It does not call for immediate failure to acknowledge anything surrounding such categories; instead, it seeks to achieve a societal system in which all is fair and equal in regards to any human irrespective of which categories the individual belong to.